SDG 13 - Climate action (statistical annex)

 The GHG intensity of energy consumption is the ratio between energy-related GHG emissions and gross inland consumption of energy.
 It expresses how many tonnes of CO2 equivalent of energy-related GHGs are emitted in a certain economy per unit of energy consumed.
 The data on energy emissions are sourced from the GHG emissions reported to the UNFCCC.
 Gross inland consumption is reported by each Member State to Eurostat and is the sum of final energy consumption, distribution losses, transformation losses and statistical differences.

-This indicator tracks deviations in average near surface temperature worldwide and for Europe compared with the 1850 to 1899 average.
-These measurements have been taken for decades by a dense network of stations across the globe.
+This indicator tracks deviations in the average near-surface temperature worldwide and for Europe compared with the 1850 to 1899 average.
+These measurements have been taken for decades by stations forming a dense network across the globe.
 The data are monitored using standardised measurements, and quality control and homogeneity procedures are used to ensure data are compatible and comparable.
 The average annual temperature shown here is expressed in relation to the ‘pre-industrial’ baseline period of 1850 to 1899, when widespread temperature measurement was first established .
+In addition to annual data, decadal averages are shown, as they form the basis for the indicator assessment.
 Data presented in this section stem from the EEA, based on the Met Office Hadley Centre and Climatic Research Unit (HadCRUT4).
-Over the ten-year period from 2008 to 2017, global near surface temperature was on average 0.89 °C above pre-industrial levels.
-The year 2017 was one of the three warmest years ever measured worldwide (together with the years 2015 and 2016), with temperatures between 1.0 °C and 1.1 °C above pre-industrial levels.
-These data indicate that almost half of the warming towards the two degrees (2 °C) threshold has already occurred.

-This indicator includes the overall losses from weather- and climate-related disasters.
+This indicator includes the overall monetary losses from weather- and climate-related events.
 It is based on data from the NatCatSERVICE managed by Munich Reinsurance Company .
 The NatCatSERVICE is a global database of natural catastrophe data around the world, collected since 1974.
+Due to the variability of the annual figures, the data are also presented as a 30-year moving average to facilitate the analysis of historical trends.

 Population covered by the Covenant of Mayors for Climate and Energy signatories